shayneo/vue-fuse/README.md

   </tr>
   <tr>
     <td>tokenize</td>
-    <td>When `true`, the algorithm will search individual words and the full string, computing the final score as a function of both.
-In this case, the `threshold`, `distance`, and `location` are inconsequential for individual tokens, and are thus ignored.</td>
+    <td>When true, the algorithm will search individual words and the full string, computing the final score as a function of both.
+In this case, the threshold, distance, and location are inconsequential for individual tokens, and are thus ignored.</td>
     <td>Boolean</td>
     <td>false</td>
   </tr>
   <tr>
     <td>matchAllTokens</td>
-    <td>When `true`, the result set will only include records that match all tokens.
-Will only work if `tokenize` is also `true`.</td>
+    <td>When true, the result set will only include records that match all tokens.
+Will only work if tokenize is also true.</td>
     <td>Boolean</td>
     <td>false</td>
   </tr>
   <tr>
     <td>findAllMatches</td>
-    <td>When `true`, the matching function will continue to the end of a search pattern even if a perfect match has already been located in the string.</td>
+    <td>When true, the matching function will continue to the end of a search pattern even if a perfect match has already been located in the string.</td>
     <td>Boolean</td>
     <td>false</td>
   </tr>